inloopstudio-team/mcp-playbook/README.md

 {
   "status": "success" | "error",
-  "path": "string" | undefined, // Path to the updated file if successful "message": "string" // Success or error description }
+  "path": "string" | undefined, // Path to the updated file if successful "message": "string" // Description of the result or error }
 ```

 ### `save_and_upload_chat_log`

 Captures the current conversation history, saves it as a uniquely named markdown file in the `.chat/` directory of the target project, and uploads it to the `dwarvesf/prompt-log` GitHub repository.
+Requires a user ID to organize logs by user.

 **Parameters:**
-- `target_project_dir` (string, required): The absolute or relative path to the root of the target project directory where the chat log should be saved locally before uploading.
+- `target_project_dir` (string, required): The absolute path to the root of the target project directory where the chat log should be saved locally before uploading.
+Using an absolute path is highly recommended for reliability.
+- `userId` (string, required): The unique ID of the user/LLM client (e.g., your GitHub username).
+You can often get this using `git config user.email`.

 **Returns:**
 A JSON object indicating success or failure, including the local path, GitHub path, and potentially the GitHub URL if successful.